NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

        ``2050-01-01``)

     *  for whole mission meta-kernels ``start_date_time`` and ``stop_date_time``
-       are set to the coverage provided by spacecraft SPK or CKs, at the discretion of the archive producer
+       are set to the coverage provided by spacecraft SPK, CKs, or to other dates at the discretion of the archive producer.
+These other dates might be required for missions whose SPks and CKs do not explicitly cover the dates required by the archive, e.g.: a lander mission with a fixed position provided by an SPK with extended coverage

     *  for yearly mission meta-kernels ``start_date_time`` and ``stop_date_time``
        are set to the coverage from Jan 1 00:00 of the year to either the